Friday, 11 March 2011

 WHAT FAMOUS FOR Played a key role in Hispanic America's successful struggle for independence from the Spanish Empire.

-Bolívar's father died when Simon was two and a half years old and his mother passed away when he was approaching nine years of age.
-He then was placed in the custody of a severe instructor, Miguel José Sanz, but this relationship did not work out and he was sent back to his home.
+Bolívar's father died when Simón was two and a half years old and his mother passed away when he was approaching nine years of age.
+After his parents' deaths, Bolívar's custody bounced around between relatives.
+He reportedly had a strained relationship with his uncle Carlos Palacios who managed his inheritance.

-CHILDHOOD Simon's nanny, Hipólita gave young Simon all the affection he needed and indulged him in all his wishes and desires.
+Simon's nanny, Hipólita gave young Simón all the affection he needed and indulged him in all his wishes and desires.

 EDUCATION Not a simple Simon - Bolívar was educated by private tutors in Caracas and also in Spain, which he completed in 1799.
 The most influential of his tutors was Don Simón Rodríguez, who understood young Simon's personality and inclinations, and tried from the very beginning to be an empathetic friend.
 They took long walks through the countryside and climbed mountains.
 Don Simón taught the youngster how to swim and ride horses, and, in the process, taught him about liberty, human rights, politics, history, and sociology.